TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                                     For example, if set to ``1+3+4 5+6`` clusters 1, 3, and 4 will
-                                                    be joined in one cluster and cluster 5, and 6 will be also joined in another cluster. cluster_area                        True            If set ``True``, clusters' areas are estimated with kernel density estimation method (KDE). cluster_area_precision              10              Precision of KDE method in clusters' areas estimation method.
+                                                    be joined in one cluster and cluster 5, and 6 will be also joined in another cluster.
-                                                    This options controls number of grid points per one square A as used in KDE.
-Higher values means better precision.
-                                                    Number of points can be calculated as $P^{2/3}$. cluster_area_expand                 1               Space occupied by clusters' points can be expanded before KDE calculation.
-This option controls amount of A by which the cluster space is expanded.
-                                                    Average amount of expansion can be calcualted as $E^{2/3}$.
 ==================================  ==============  ================================================================

 Stage **analysis**